 Metropolitan's principal sources of water supplies are the State Water Project and the Colorado River.
+See "-State Water Project" and "-Colorado River Aqueduct."
 Metropolitan receives water delivered from the State Water Project under provisions of a State water supply contract, including contracted supplies, use of carryover storage in the San Luis Reservoir, and surplus supplies.
 Metropolitan holds rights to a basic apportionment of Colorado River water and has priority rights to an additional amount depending on the availability of surplus supplies.
 Water management programs supplement these Colorado River supplies.
 To secure additional supplies, Metropolitan also has groundwater banking partnerships and water transfer and storage arrangements within and outside its service area.
+Metropolitan's principal water supply sources, and other supply arrangements and water management programs are more fully described in this Appendix A.

-Metropolitan's State Water Contract provides for up to 1,911,500 acre-feet contracted amount of State Water Project supplies annually.
-The amount of State Water Project water available for allocation under the State Water Contract each year is determined by the California Department of Water Resources ("DWR") based on existing supplies in storage, forecasted hydrology, and other factors, including human health and safety needs, water quality and environmental flow obligations and other operational considerations.
-Over the ten-year period 2013 through 2022, Metropolitan's State Water Project allocation averaged approximately 35 percent, which is equal to roughly 670,000 acre-feet annually.
-(An acre-foot is the amount of water that will cover one acre to a depth of one foot and equals approximately 325,851 gallons, which represents the needs of three average families in and around the home for one year within Metropolitan's service area.)
-Over the ten-year period 2013 through 2022, the amount of water received by Metropolitan from the State Water Project, including human health and safety supplies, and transfer, groundwater banking, and exchange programs delivered through the California Aqueduct varied from a low of 468,000 acre-feet in calendar year 2022 to a high of 1,473,000 acre-feet in calendar year 2017.
+Metropolitan's water supply contract with the State (as amended, the "State Water Contract") provides for up to 1,911,500 acre-feet contracted amount of State Water Project supplies annually as set forth in "Table A" of Metropolitan's State Water Contract ("Table A State Water Project water" as further described under "-State Water Project - State Water Contract").
+The amount of State Water Project water available for allocation under the State Water Contract each year is determined by the California Department of Water Resources ("DWR") based on existing supplies in storage, forecasted hydrology, and other factors, including water quality and environmental flow obligations and other operational considerations.
+Over the ten-year period 2014 through 2023, Metropolitan's State Water Project allocation ranged from five percent to 100 percent of contracted amounts, averaging approximately 41 percent, which is equal to roughly 784,000 acre feet annually.
+(An acre foot is the amount of water that will cover one acre to a depth of one foot and equals approximately 325,851 gallons, which represents the needs of three average families in and around the home for one year within Metropolitan's service area.)

+From calendar year 2014 through 2023, the amount of water delivered to Metropolitan's service area via the State Water Project infrastructure, including water from allocated supplies, human health and safety supplies, carryover, flexible storage from Castaic Lake and Lake Perris, water transfer, groundwater banking and exchange programs delivered through the California Aqueduct varied from a low of 457,000 acre-feet in calendar year 2022 to a high of 1,374,000 acre-feet in 2017.
+See also "-Water Conditions in Recent Years" and -Current Water Conditions."

 Metropolitan's rights to Colorado River water include a fourth priority right to 550,000 acre-feet of Colorado River water annually (its basic apportionment) and a fifth priority right to an additional 662,000 acre-feet annually (when surplus is available, which availability has been limited since 2003).
 Metropolitan has additional available Colorado River supplies, totaling up to 526,000 acre-feet per year, under water supply programs, transfer, exchanges, and certain conservation and storage agreements.
-Over the ten-year period 2013 through 2022, Metropolitan's total available Colorado River supplies have averaged approximately 988,000 acre-feet annually, with annual volumes dependent primarily on programs to augment supplies, including transfers of conserved water from agriculture.
+Over the ten-year period 2014 through 2023, Metropolitan's net diversions of Colorado River water have averaged approximately 917,020 acre-feet annually, with annual volumes dependent primarily on programs to augment supplies, including transfers of conserved water from agriculture.